Three people in New York area die from bacterial infection linked to oysters

 The Centers for Disease Control says that the Vibrio vulnificus bacteria is deadly and kills one in five people who contract it.

-“While rare, the vibrio bacteria has unfortunately made it to this region and can be extraordinarily dangerous,” Governor Hochul said in a statement on Wednesday.
+“While rare, the vibrio bacteria has unfortunately made it to this region and can be extraordinarily dangerous,” Governor Kathy Hochul said in a statement on Wednesday.

 “As we investigate further, it is critical that all New Yorkers stay vigilant and take responsible precautions to keep themselves and their loved ones safe, including protecting open wounds from seawater and for those with compromised immune systems, avoiding raw or undercooked shellfish which may carry the bacteria.”